t1/deployer/docs/tutorial.md

 (it may still not be wise to make this information freely available in the internet).

-You can GET this data as `application/yaml`, `application/json`, or `text/html`, i.e. you can view it as a simple table with your browser.
+You can GET this data as `application/yaml`, `application/json`, or `text/html`, i.e. you can view it as simple tables with your browser.
-Note that this is very simplistic and some information is missing.
+Note that this is very simplistic and some information may be missing.

-(currently `application/xml` doesn't work... but it seems out-of-fashion anyway ;-)
+(currently `application/xml` doesn't work... but xml seems out-of-fashion anyway ;-)

 ## Undeploy & Manage